chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 [^2]: [About Jetty Custom Request Log format codes and syntax](https://javadoc.io/doc/org.eclipse.jetty/jetty-server/10.0.24/org.eclipse.jetty.server/org/eclipse/jetty/server/CustomRequestLog.html)

-ORDS Standalone Access logs will automatically be enabled once an access log location has been configured.
+ORDS Standalone access logs will automatically be enabled once an access log location has been configured.
 You may enable Standalone logging by executing the following command:

 ```sh
 ords config set standalone.access.log [/Path to the access log location of your choosing]